Mini-class

 • KL as a loss term: Requires correct gradients for the KL component, including which objective those gradients correspond to.

-• KL as a reward penalty: Requires accurate KL values, and also requires that the induced policy-gradient update matches the intended objective.
+• KL as a reward-shaping term: Requires accurate KL values, and also requires that the induced policy-gradient update matches the intended objective.

 When KL serves as a differentiable loss term, the key question is which objective each estimator actually optimizes through its gradient.
 This is subtle but central in practice.